 Another suggestion is to have a tofu press.
-My favorite tofu press, the EZ tofu press, is a simple and inexpensive tofu press I bought on Amazon I have had for years, and it’s still working as diligently as the day I bought it.
-And, that’s pretty good considering I use it all the time.
+My favorite tofu press, the EZ tofu press, is a simple and inexpensive tofu press I bought on Amazon.
+I have had it for years, and it's still working as diligently as the day I bought it.
+And that's pretty good considering I use it all the time.

 Once the tofu is prepped, the rest of the process is a piece of cake!

 Of all my tofu marinades, this one is the easiest and requires only three ingredients:

 - Cholula Sauce (or hot sauce of choice)

 Yep, that's it, and while I grilled the tofu and vegetables, I sprinkled them with a little taco seasoning.
 It doesn't get any easier than that.

 I do suggest, however, that you marinate the tofu overnight for the best results.

 WHAT OTHER INGREDIENTS ARE NEEDED FOR TOFU TACOS?

 - 1 14 ounces package extra-firm tofu, pressed and cut into four equal slabs

 - 2 zucchini